vasudhashah/Jewellery-Software/README.md

 # Jewellery-Software

-download the code run RatanJeweller.exe file, at the place of owner's name write "Vasudha Shah", at the place of password write "panipuri", my software is a billing software for a jewellery shop which covers topic such as Image steganography for protecting our software using password,
+download the code run RatanJeweller.py file, at the place of owner's name write "Vasudha Shah", at the place of password write "panipuri", my software is a billing software for a jewellery shop which covers topic such as Image steganography for protecting our software using password,